msjonker/dox-blog/README.md

 ## What to Expect after you Submit

-Our team will be notified and we'll review the submission within 2 days.We'll check for complexity, test coverage, and adherednce to style.
+Our team will be notified and we'll review the submission within 2 days.
+We'll check for complexity, test coverage, and adherence to style.
 We're looking for clean, easy to read, maintainable code.
 Good test coverage, and performance considerations are a plus as well.

 We know your time is valuable and appreciate you taking the time to complete this assignment.